 Placing a Testamentary Trust in a Will

-This article distinguishes a testamentary trust from other types of trusts and discusses how to place a testamentary trust into a will.
+This article distinguishes between a testamentary trust and other trusts.
+It also explains how to place a testamentary trust into a will.

-There are two estate planning tools that can be used to designate how property should be distributed upon death: a last will and testament and a trust.
-A will can also be used to create a trust after death.
+The last will and testament and trust are two important estate planning tools for designating property distribution at death.
+A testator, the person creating the will, can use a will to create a trust at the testator's death.
 This is called a testamentary trust.
 It's a type of express trust written into a will or in a document incorporated by reference into a will.

 What Is a Trust?

-A trust is a legal document that creates a fiduciary relationship in which one party holds legal title to a beneficiary's property for the benefit of the beneficiary.
+A trust is a legal document creating a fiduciary relationship.
+One party holds legal title to a beneficiary's property for the beneficiary's benefit.

-A trust could go into effect after death, and is contained in a last will and testament is a testamentary trust.
+A trust contained in a last will and testament that goes into effect after the testator's death is called a testamentary trust.
 There are two types of testamentary trusts:

-- Separate testamentary trusts: The decedent's estate is split evenly amongst beneficiaries and put into separate trusts for each person.
+- Separate testamentary trusts: The decedent's estate is split evenly among named beneficiaries and put into separate trusts for each person.

 Who Is Involved in a Testamentary Trust?